Medellin used to be just about the last place anyone would go.

 While Medellin is not a city with an old center or even that many typical ‘tourist sites’, it offers a great window into Colombian culture and it’s one of the best places to learn about its more recent history.
 Many also regard it as a safer city than the capital Bogota.
 If you’re on a larger trip through Colombia, I definitely wouldn’t skip it!

 Is Medellin still dangerous?

-Medellin is no longer the domain of Pablo Escobar, but it can still be a little rough around the edges.
+Medellin may no longer the domain of Pablo Escobar, but it can still be a little rough around the edges at times.
 Don’t wear expensive jewelry, keep your phone in your pocket, and take official taxis at night (or ride-hail apps) when you’re going out.

 In general, Medellin is not dangerous, but being a big city in South America it is still wise to take some basic safety precautions.